Today in New York Weather History: March 30

 The morning low of 33° was the coldest reading of the month (it also occurred on three other days), making this the only March on record to have no reading of 32° or colder.

-Today's high of 76°, twenty degrees above average, was the first 70-degree reading of the year.
+Today's high of 76°, twenty degrees above average, was the first reading in the 70s this year.
 This was about a week later than the typical date of this occurrence.

 The mean temperature over the past eight days was twelve degrees above average, with an average high/low of 66°/47°.
 Today was the coolest of these days with a high of 61°, six degrees above average.

-It was a gray, rainy, raw and windy day, with 0.76" of rain measured.
-Afternoon temperatures fell into the mid-40s one day after the high reached 76°.
+It was a gray, rainy, raw, and windy day, with 0.76" of rain measured.
+Afternoon temperatures fell into the mid-40s the day after the high reached 76°.

 0.2" of snow fell today, two days after a high of 77°.
 This was the only measurable snow to fall in March, and the final snowfall of the winter.
-24.9" in total fell during the winter, the most since 25.4" was measured in the winter of 1984.
+24.9" in total fell during the winter (close to average), the most since 25.4" was measured in the winter of 1984.
 Despite today's snow, the temperature remained above 32°.

 It was a raw and nasty morning as wind and rain from a nor'easter lashed the area.
-Moving in last night, 2.16" of rain fell today, a record for the date.
+Moving in last night, 2.16" of rain fell today, a record for the date (breaking the previous record from 50 years ago by 0.03").
 Central Park reported a wind gust of 49 mph.
 It was also cold, with a high/low of only 43°/37°.

-Today had one of the lowest humidity levels on record as it fell to a Sahara-like 6% at 4 PM (typical humidity level at this time of day is around 47%).
+Today's humidity at 4 PM fell to a Sahara-like 6% - the lowest reported, so far, in the 21st century (there was a 7% reading on April 6, 2021); this compares to the typical humidity in the latter part of the afternoon, which is in the 45% to 50% range.
 Although the temperature rose into the upper 60s (13 degrees above average), the dry air made the air feel chillier, especially when the sun went down.